influenzanet/study-service/docs/response_exporter.md

 The response of a single participant at a specific date to one questionnaire is presented by one row in the response table.
 The columns are composed of fixed columns, context columns, response columns and optional meta information columns.

-Questions have different types.
-The question type defines how questions are displayed in the questionnaire and what kind of answers the respondent can provide.
-The following question types are available in CASE:

-1. Text
-2. Number
-3. Date
-4. Single Choice
-5. Multiple Choice
-6. Dropdown
-7. Likert
-8. Slider/eq5d_slider
-10. Matrix
-11. Unknown
-12. Empty

-Detailed description of these types and their mapping to the export table are explained in chapter 3.

 ## 1. Fixed columns

-We start with a description of the columns in the export table that are fixed and independent of the used questionnaire.
+The first columns of the export table are fixed and independent of the used questionnaire.

 ### 1.1.
 Response ID